What happens when you take modern motorcycle racing and throw it into the future? According to Probe Studios, you get Extreme-G

 And on top of all that, a pumping electronic soundtrack.

-Extreme-G contains examples of the following:
+Extreme-G provides examples of the following tropes:

 - Announcer Chatter: The Continuity Reboot XGRA had two announcers that would make quick taunts and quips to each other while describing the upcoming race.
 Also, while racing your coach/pit chief will either praise you, encourage you, or berate you based on what position you are in when completing a lap.